-LN: What opportunity did you see that you wanted to address with the creation of your product?
+LN: What opportunity did you want to address with the development of your technology?

 LN: Who are your primary users?
-How will your product benefit the 50+ population?
+In what ways can your products benefit the 50+ population?

 LN: How did you assemble your team?

-LN: How has what happened with your company differed from what you envisioned would happen?
+LN: How has MemoryWell the company differed from what you envisioned it would be (if at all)?

-LN: What do you wish you had known before developing your product?
+LN: What do you wish you had known before developing your concept?

-LN: What most excites you about the aging/health technology market?
+LN: What most excites you about the aging and / or health technology market?

-LN: What is your best piece of advice for startups who want to include or target the aging / tech market?
+LN: What is your best piece of advice for startups who want to include or target the 50+ market?

-LN: Where do you see your company five years from now?
+LN: Where do you see MemoryWell five years from now?